 Volunteers generally spend one or two weeks at each project site.
 Project hours are generally from 8am to 4pm.
 Projects take place in both urban and rural areas.
 Be prepared for the weather - different parts of Australia can be very hot or cold, so you'll need appropriate clothing (and sleeping bag) for the climate in the area you've chosen to visit.

 - Tourist visa to Australia.
-We recommend applying for the visa 6 weeks before departure.
+Recommended to apply 6 weeks before departure.

 - Basic English